 Most students accepted into the MFA Program are funded with a 50% stipend (20 hours work a week) and tuition waiver.
 These appointments may include teaching introductory courses, assisting in department labs and working for The Arts Initiative

 Rutgers University – New Brunswick, NJ

-All 1st year students get a tuition waiver for out-of-state tuition equivalent, and 2nd year students get tuition waiver for in-state tuition equivalent.
+All 1st-year students get a tuition waiver for out-of-state tuition equivalent, and 2nd-year students get a tuition waiver for in-state tuition equivalent.

 Stanford University – Stanford, CA

 Through a combination of fellowship funds and teaching assistantships, each Art Practice graduate student normally receives an aid package that includes tuition and stipend as well as small materials grants.